-You&Me Psychological and Consultation Services aims to provide mental health services for English speaking expats in diverse forms of support.
-Unlike other therapists in Seoul, You&Me Psychological and Consultation services include advocacy on request apart from therapy and counseling, suggesting problem resolutions, coping mechanisms, and personal growth guidance.
-It has seen clients from over forty countries use its services, including their individual therapy, couples therapy, family therapy, and group therapy sessions.
+You&Me Psychological and Consultation Services aims to provide mental health services for English-speaking expats in diverse forms of support.
+Unlike other therapists in Seoul, You&Me Psychological and Consultation services include advocacy on requests apart from therapy and counseling, suggesting problem resolutions, coping mechanisms, and personal growth guidance.
+It has seen clients from over forty countries use its services, including individual therapy, couples therapy, family therapy, and group therapy sessions.
 They also accept health insurance from major branches such as Bupa and Allianz, but its best to check the website for more details.
 Psychological assessment is available for children and adults.